 - Are lots of spam messages (or more than before) ending up in your inbox?
 Even if SpamSieve is catching some of your spam, there’s a good chance that there’s a setup problem.
 Just fix your settings, and the accuracy will return to normal.

 - Have you checked the list of frequently asked questions, including the general ones for the application and the ones for Apple Mail?

-- If your question is not answered above, please gather the proper background information and send an e-mail to email@example.com.
+- If your question is not answered above, please gather the proper background information and contact us by sending an e-mail to firstname.lastname@example.org.
 Please do not forward spam messages to this address.